 As a result of Swaby's initiative, the first regional Society was established in 1957 in Victoria.
 The idea was quickly taken up in other parts of Australia to form the independent, non-profit, Regional Societies which are based in each of the six Australian States and the Australian Capital Territory (ACT).

 ANPSA, itself, was formed in 1962 to foster the interchange of ideas and information throughout Australia and to coordinate issues extending beyond regional boundaries.
 Prior to December 2008 the organisation's name was the Association of Societies for Growing Australian Plants (ASGAP).
 The name was changed to better reflect the wider interests of members, which extend beyond cultivation of Australian native plants.
 ANPSA is an administrative body and does not have individuals as members.
-Individual membership is available through the State-based Regional Societies.
+Individual membership is available through the State and Territory-based Member Societies.

 A brief history of the Society can be found here.